SCHOOL FUNDING LOTTERY (1)

 - they are objective, standardised measures of achievement

 What is the verdict?
-Are exams an unpleasant and unecesssary distraction from what education is really about or are they a useful means of achieving high standards of learning?
+Are exams an unpleasant and unnecessary distraction from what education is really about or are they a useful means of achieving high standards of learning?
 At present it is probably safe to say that they have their uses in providing structure and purpose to the curriculum and for measuring achievement with some degree of objectivity.
 However, it should not be beyond our imagination to devise better, alternative systems of assessment which are rigorous and motivating and more credible than present coursework requirements.

 We should be aiming to keep the best of what examinations achieve and removing their obvious limitations.
 It should not be too testing a project.